Residence of Bukovinian and Dalmatian Metropolitans

-The Residence of Bukovinian and Dalmatian Metropolitans in Chernivtsi, Ukraine was built for the Eastern Orthodox metropolitan bishop between 1864 and 1882 to the designs of the Czech architect Josef Hlávka from Austria-Hungary.
+The Residence of Bukovinian and Dalmatian Metropolitans in Chernivtsi, Ukraine, was built for the Eastern Orthodox metropolitan bishop between 1864 and 1882 to the designs of the Czech architect Josef Hlávka from Austria-Hungary.
 The Residence, whose buildings are now part of Chernivtsi University, was declared a UNESCO World Heritage Site in 2011.

 Construction

 In 1782, following the incorporation of Bukovina into the Habsburg monarchy, the seat of the Moldavian Eastern Orthodox Bishops of Rădăuți was moved to Chernivtsi (then known as Czernowitz).
-The province's military administration built a residence in haste for bishop Dosoftei Herescu.
-The edifice, completed in 1783, bore a shabby aspect, divided as it was into small, low rooms, with a little chapel that had a brick floor.
+The province's military administration built in haste a residence for bishop Dosoftei Herescu.
+The edifice, completed in 1783, bore a shabby aspect, divided as it was into small, low rooms, with a small chapel with a brick floor.
 Due to fungal growth caused by humidity, part of the building collapsed in 1790 and the rest was demolished.
-Thus, Herescu and his successors Daniil Vlahovici, Isaia Baloșescu and, for a time, Eugenie Hacman, were obliged to move around rented rooms.
-In 1851–1852, Hacman sent a series of reports to the administration in Lviv, complaining that this situation was undignified.
+Thus, Herescu and his successors Daniil Vlahovici, Isaia Baloșescu and, for a time, Eugenie Hacman, were forced to move around rented rooms.
+In 1851–1852, Hacman sent a series of reports to the administration in Lemberg (Lviv), complaining that this situation was undignified.
 In 1860, the Religious Affairs Ministry issued a decree announcing a contest to select an architect for a new episcopal residence.
 The Czech architect Josef Hlávka was selected to develop the project.

 In preparing his designs, Hlávka researched the building traditions of the region, and published an article, "Buildings of the Eastern Greek Church in Bukovina", in the Austrian Review in 1866.
 Hlávka's proposals for the complex included not only the bishop's palace but also administrative offices, meeting halls, a library, a choir school, a museum of church art and a chapel.
-The resulting work combines Byzantine and Moorish style, with the Alhambra as one inspiration.
+The resulting work is a combination of Byzantine and Moorish style, with the Alhambra as one source of inspiration.